winglang/wing/docs/06-contributors/999-rfcs/2023-04-16-website-resource.md

 ```

 Since the website is served on the local machine, we cannot specify a domain, nor can we add a CDN while deploying to the simulator.

+## Implementation - dynamic content:

+Dynamic content is added by the developer in separation of the static content directory, and can be added during the preflight phase only.
+This content can include the url of other resource used by the website, for example, or any other data that is known only while running the application.

+This can be achieved using the `cloud.Website.add_json` method.

+### Implementation for aws

+The method will upload a json object to the bucket, making it accessible withing the static directory.

+### Implementation for the simulator

+A new express GET route will be added, returning a Json object containing the dynamic data.
+The route will be accessible withing the static directory.

 ### point for thought: